AniketSingh1233/Aniket-Singh/README.md

 # Aniket-Singh
-This is demo for git &amp; Github class
+This is demo for git &amp; Github class.